Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Discussion

+For denoising (Section~\ref{sec:DenoisingRecurrentSignal}), we varied neighbourhoods by both cardinality (\(k\)-nearest neighbours) and geometry (spherical versus ellipsoidal).
+Performance improved with increasing SNR for all topological filters, but ellipsoidal neighbourhoods better preserved amplitude and phase near the bottleneck and achieved lower RMSE, especially for $y(t)$ (Figs.~\ref{fig:filtered_signals} and \ref{fig:snr_rmse}).
+In contrast, for horizontally elongated data the Vietoris--Rips filtration could promote an incorrect hole to be the most persistent \(H_1\), and increasing noise could inflate that persistence, making the resulting scale unreliable.
+In our experiments, the ellipsoidal construction was less affected because the added noise followed the data’s anisotropy, and the method adapts neighbourhood shape using local variance information.
+However, these topological filters remain effective only when the data retain a distinguishable structure; strong noise or outliers can obscure the geometry and lead to unreliable features.

-For recurrence-time estimation (Section~5.4), scales derived from the most persistent \(H_1\) class tie the recurrence threshold to the intrinsic geometry of the trajectory rather than to an arbitrary radius.
-Recurrence times were then obtained from the first-return intervals, as described in Section~\ref{sec:background-recurrence}.
-Using these scales, the flow-aligned neighbourhoods detected first returns robustly under strong frequency drift and avoided spurious early returns across the bottleneck (Figs.~\ref{fig:recurrence_clean_2x4} and \ref{fig:recurrence_noisy_2x4}).
+For recurrence-time estimation (Section~\ref{sec:recurrence-time}), using the most persistent \(H_1\) class to select scales links the recurrence threshold to the geometry of the trajectory rather than to an arbitrary radius.
+Recurrence times were then computed from first-return intervals (Section~\ref{sec:background-recurrence}).
+With these scales, flow-aligned neighbourhoods detected first returns under strong frequency drift while avoiding early returns across the bottleneck (Figs.~\ref{fig:recurrence_clean_2x4} and \ref{fig:recurrence_noisy_2x4}).
+Temporal neighbours helped the neighbourhoods track changes in the non-autonomous flow.
+Additional noise made the \(H_1\)-based scale less reliable for Vietoris--Rips because \(H_1\) persistence increased, whereas the ellipsoidal filtration remained more stable under the same conditions.

-Since the dominant \(H_1\) feature can shorten towards the diagonal or be replaced by spurious loops at low \(\mathrm{SNR}\), selecting the denoising or recurrence threshold solely from the most persistent \(H_1\) class may be unreliable.
-In our experiments (medium–high \(\mathrm{SNR}\)) with finite sample lengths, extreme excursions were uncommon and the dominant \(H_1\) provided a stable guide; nevertheless, at lower \(\mathrm{SNR}\) we caution against relying on a single \(H_1\)-based scale without additional checks.

-Compared with the Vietoris–Rips filtration, the ellipsoidal approach introduces two additional parameters that control the number of spatial and temporal neighbours.
-The union of these neighbours defines the local region used to estimate the local flow geometry via PCA.
-The resulting eigenvectors indicate the dominant flow directions, while the eigenvalues determine how the ellipsoid is stretched along each axis.
-Although the ellipsoid is later scaled beyond this region during the filtration, its orientation and shape are derived from the local dynamics.
-This additional parametrisation improves adaptability but increases computational cost, since constructing the spatial tree and performing PCA for each point are computationally intensive steps.